OpenNebula/docs/source/integration/system_interfaces/api.rst

-              CLONE     = 6, Image is being cloned DELETE    = 7, DS is deleting the image USED_PERS = 8, Image is in use and persistent -->
+              CLONE     = 6, Image is being cloned DELETE    = 7, DS is deleting the image USED_PERS = 8, Image is in use and persistent LOCKED_USED = 9,      FS operation in progress, VMs waiting
+              LOCKED_USED_PERS = 10 FS operation in progress, VMs waiting.
+Persistent -->
             <xs:element name="STATE" type="xs:integer"/>
             <xs:element name="RUNNING_VMS" type="xs:integer"/>